Which place is cheaper, Bratislava or Bucharest?

 Both Bratislava and Bucharest are popular destinations to visit in the winter with plenty of activities.
 Many visitors come to Bucharest in the winter for the museums, the shopping scene, and the cuisine.
 Also, most visitors come to Bratislava for the museums, the shopping scene, and the cuisine during these months.

 Bratislava can be very cold during winter.
 Bucharest can get quite cold in the winter.
 In the winter, Bucharest is much colder than Bratislava.
-Typically, the winter temperatures in Bucharest in January are around -1°C (29°F), and Bratislava is about 2°C (36°F).
+Typically, the winter temperatures in Bucharest in January average around -1°C (29°F), and Bratislava averages at about 2°C (36°F).

 Bucharest usually receives more sunshine than Bratislava during winter.
-At this time of the year, Bucharest gets 71 hours of sunny skies, while Bratislava receives 65 hours of full sun.
+Bucharest gets 71 hours of sunny skies, while Bratislava receives 65 hours of full sun in the winter.

 In January, Bucharest usually receives around the same amount of rain as Bratislava.
-At this time of the year, Bucharest gets 40 mm (1.6 in) of rain, while Bratislava receives 38 mm (1.5 in) of rain.
+Bucharest gets 40 mm (1.6 in) of rain, while Bratislava receives 38 mm (1.5 in) of rain each month for the winter.

 Both Bratislava and Bucharest during the spring are popular places to visit.
 Most visitors come to Bucharest for the activities around the city during these months.
 Furthermore, the spring months attract visitors to Bratislava because of the natural beauty.

 In April, Bucharest is generally around the same temperature as Bratislava.
-Temperatures in Bucharest average around 12°C (54°F), and Bratislava stays around 13°C (55°F).
+Daily temperatures in Bucharest average around 12°C (54°F), and Bratislava fluctuates around 13°C (55°F).

 In Bratislava, it's very sunny this time of the year.
 In the spring, Bucharest often gets less sunshine than Bratislava.
 Bucharest gets 185 hours of sunny skies this time of year, while Bratislava receives 202 hours of full sun.